HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

-This cycle's goal was to understand how teams form the assumptions on which they base their products.
-Given that such a phenomenon is contemporary and the boundaries between it and the context are not evident, a case study is a suitable research method~\cite{Yin2003}.
-According to Yin~\cite{Yin2003}, one rationale for this research approach is the representative or typical case.
-Therefore, we selected software startups where, as mentioned before, the founder is the one who had the initial idea.
-Besides that, we followed Klotins et al.'s life-cycle model~\cite{Klotins2019} and selected startups in the inception and stabilization phase.
-Through our contact network, we selected two startups called from now on as A and B. Both companies were based in the same city in Italy and located in a technological park.
-Nevertheless, at the moment of data collection, startup B participated in the incubation process while startup A only used the space available.
+This phase's goal was to understand how teams form the assumptions on which they base their products.
+We selected two startups called from now on as A and B, located in an Italian technological park.
+At the moment of data collection, startup B participated in the incubation process, while startup A only used the space available.

-Data collection consisted of semi-structured interviews that followed a previously defined guide.
+Data collection consisted of semi-structured interviews that followed a pre-defined guide.
 For both cases, we interviewed the founders and, for case B, also the software developer.
 The interview questions aimed to understand the interviewees' background, the idea, the motivation to build the product, and how they changed throughout the company history.
 Since the goal was to understand from where the assumptions used to create the product came, data analysis consisted of explanation building where cause-effect relationships are sought~\cite{Runeson2012} looking for an explanation for the cases~\cite{Yin2003}.

-As the first step in the analysis, we developed case descriptions, as suggested by Yin~\cite{Yin2003}.
-Then, we performed a cross-case analysis.